 September, 2013 | 368 pages

 |$44.99||pBook + eBook (includes PDF, ePub, and Kindle)|

 |$35.99||eBook Only (includes PDF, ePub, and Kindle)|

 Making Java Groovy is a practical handbook for developers who want to blend Groovy into their day-to-day work with Java.
 It starts by introducing the key differences between Java and Groovy—and how you can use them to your advantage.
 Then, it guides you step-by-step through realistic development challenges, from web applications to web services to desktop applications, and shows how Groovy makes them easier to put into production.

-This book stays away from theory and drills down on the typical situations you face every day, like consuming and creating SOAP and RESTful web services, working with databases, and using the Spring framework.
-You'll also explore the great Groovy tools for build processes, testing, and deployment.
-Finally, you'll learn how Groovy-based domain specific languages simplify Java development.
+Making Java Groovy is a practical guide for developers who want to benefit from Groovy in their work with Java.
+It starts by introducing the key differences between Java and Groovy and how to use them to your advantage.
+Then, you'll focus on the situations you face every day, like consuming and creating RESTful web services, working with databases, and using the Spring framework.
+You'll also explore the great Groovy tools for build processes, testing, and deployment and learn how to write Groovy-based domain-specific languages that simplify Java development.

 About the Author

 Ken Kousen is an independent consultant and trainer specializing in Spring, Hibernate, Groovy, and Grails.